War in Somalia (2006–2009): Civilian casualties and war crimes

 Ethiopian troops and Transitional Federal Government forces committed serious human rights abuses and war crimes, including murder, rape, assault, and looting.
 In the December 2008 report 'So much to Fear' Human Rights Watch warned that since the ENDF had invaded Somalia was facing a humanitarian catastrophe on a scale not witnessed since the early 1990s.
 They went on to accuse the TFG of terrorizing the citizens of Mogadishu and the ENDF for increasing violent criminality.
 Amnesty International stated testimony it had received during the conflict suggested all parties had committed war crimes, but that Ethiopian troops were the worst violators.
 The ENDF and allied militia in Somalia were accused of crimes against humanity as the conflict became one of the worst humanitarian crises in the Africa.
-Ethiopian forces utilized white phosphorus munitions in residential areas of Mogadishu, resulting in civilian fatalities.
+Ethiopian forces used white phosphorus munitions in residential areas of Mogadishu, resulting in civilian fatalities.
 By November 2007, the figure of displaced from the war topped one million.
 Around 600,000 people had fled from Mogadishu alone, accounting for 60% percent of the capital's population.

 Under the command of Colonel Gabre Heard, nicknamed 'Butcher of Mogadishu', soldiers from the Tigrayan Peoples Liberation Front (TPLF) participating in the occupation routinely bombed civilian areas and killed thousands.
 Reports of atrocities by forces under his command have made him infamous in Somalia.
+Officials in the Federal Government of Somalia in particular singled out the TPLF militia for war crimes in both Somalia and the Ogaden during 2007.
 Ethiopian troops engaged in extensive wartime sexual violence, acts of looting and murder.
 American reporters touring rural Somalia reported that in village after village, locals had described a reign of terror by the Ethiopian army.
-Amnesty International accused the Ethiopian National Defence Force of increasingly engaging in throat-slitting executions of Somalis during early 2008, including on children in front of their parents.
-One of the most notorious incidents was on April 19, 2008, when Ethiopian soldiers committed the al-Hidaya Mosque massacre.
+Amnesty International accused the Ethiopian military of engaging in throat-slitting executions of Somalis during early 2008, including on children in front of their parents.
+One of the most notorious incidents was on 19 April 2008, when Ethiopian soldiers committed the al-Hidaya Mosque massacre.
 After attacks on civilian areas in Mogadishu during 2007, European lawyers considered whether funding for Ethiopia and TFG made the EU complicit in war crimes, the deliberations of which were never made public.
 Ethiopian PM Meles Zenawi publicly dismissed reports of war crimes from the international media and human rights groups as a 'smear campaign' against the ENDF in Somalia.

 In December 2008, the Elman Peace and Human Rights Organisation said it had verified that 16,210 civilians had been killed and 29,000 wounded since the start of the war in December 2006.
 In 2024 the Somali governments Foreign Minister accused the Ethiopian army of killing 20,000 civilians.
 The Ogaden National Liberation Front accused the ENDF of hunting down Somalis from the Ogaden clan and Oromos residing in Somalia for arbitrary detention and executions during the military occupation.